AgustinWaves/AgustinWaves/README.md

 When I'm not programming you can find me bouldering, making music or reading.
 I'm passionate about Neuroscience, A.I., Philosophy and how the human brain experiences reality.

-Skills: REACT / JS / HTML / CSS / Figma
+Skills: REACT / TS / JS / NextJS / HTML / CSS / Figma

-- 🔭 I’m working at CarbonStack GmbH designing and developing their Web tool and also working on a Hiking App in my free time.
+- 🔭 I’m currenlty working at Sennheiser designing and developing their cloud platform.
-- 🌱 I’m currently learning Machine Learning and Artificial Intelligence.